John Remsburg

 John Eleazer Remsburg (variously Remsberg; January 7, 1848 – September 24, 1919) was an ardent religious skeptic in America in the late 19th and early 20th centuries.

 In his book 1909 book The Christ, Remsburg lists forty-two ancient writers who did not mention Jesus or whose mentions are suspect, and this list has appeared in many subsequent books that question the historicity of Jesus.

 Remsburg himself wrote that the man Jesus may have existed, but that the Christ of the gospels is mythical.

 Life

 Remsburg was born in Fremont, Ohio, a son of George J. and Sarah A. (Willey) Remsburg.
 He enlisted in the Union army at the age of sixteen during the American Civil War.
 On October 9, 1870, he married Nora M. Eiler of Atchison, Kansas.
 He was a teacher for 15 years, a superintendent of public instruction in Atchison County, Kansas for four years, then a writer and lecturer in support of free thought, his lectures being translated into German, French, Bohemian, Dutch, Swedish, Norwegian, Bengali and Singalese.
-He was also a life member of the American Secular Union, of which he was president from 1897–1900, and a member of the Kansas State Horticultural Society.
+He was also a life member of the American Secular Union, of which he was president from 1897 to 1900, and a member of the Kansas State Horticultural Society.